13 Career Change CV Examples [& Templates]

 • The keywords you include will help link your expertise together and demonstrate that you have the right abilities for the job.

-• Start by listing hard skills (also known as technical, learned skills) mentioned in the job description.
-If you don’t have many, then simply use soft skills like “analytical” and teamwork.
+• Begin by listing hard skills (also known as technical, learned skills) mentioned in the job description.
+If you don’t have many, then simply use soft skills such as “analytical” and teamwork.

 • Speaking of skills, make it a point to drive your abilities home within your work experience bullet points.
 Maybe every job you’ve ever worked has required customer service skills, or perhaps you’ve needed computer and software proficiency.

-• Whatever roles you’ve held, find a common thread between them and the new role, then weave that thread into every job experience.
+• Whatever jobs you’ve had, find a common thread between them and the new role, then weave that thread into every job experience.
 It’ll be a subtle but powerful tool to enhance credibility despite multiple career changes.

 How do I write a Career Change CV?